SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Projects Management/assign-users.md

 ---
 id:  assign-users
-title: Assign or unassign Users
+title: Massively assign or unassign users
 sidebar_label: 9.
 Massively assign or unassign users
 sidebar_position: 9
 ---

-## Massively assign or unassign users

 Follow the next steps to massively assign or unassign users on the Jobs' teams: